miriamkw/GluPredKit/README.md

 #### Parsers
 Refers to the fetching of data from data sources (for example Nighscout, Tidepool or Apple Health), and to process the data into the same table.
-   - Directory: `src/parsers`
+- Directory: `glupredkit/parsers`
 - Base Class: `BaseParser`

+All the parsers should give an output of the same format.
+Some essential details are:
+- We use pandas DataFrames as output.
+- All datatypes are resampled into 5-minute intervals.
+If the sample rate is more frequent, the data should be aggregated with for example sum or mean values.
+If less frequent, NaN values should be used.
+Interpolation is handled in the preprocessor.
+- The index-column of the dataframe should be the datetime of the sample.
+- Blood glucose values should have the column name "CGM".
+- Carbohydrate intake values should have the column name "carbs".
+- Insulin infusion values should have the column name "insulin".
+- Additional columns and column names are optional.

 #### Preprocessors
 Refers to the preprocessing of the raw datasets from the parsing-stage.
-This includes imputation, feature addition, removing NaN values, splitting data etc.
+This includes imputation, feature transformation, splitting data etc.
-   - Directory: `src/preprocessors`
+- Directory: `glupredkit/preprocessors`
 - Base Class: `BasePreprocessor`

+Note that time-lagged features and other library-specific data-processing is handled in the model implementations, in the method `process_data` in `base_model.py`.
+That is because different libraries like scikit-learn, Keras or PyTorch, or model approaches might expect different data-input formats.
+For example, time-lagged features might be stored in different ways as in separate columns or as lists in a single column.

 #### Machine Learning Prediction Models
 Refers to using preprocessed data to train a blood glucose prediction model.
-   - Directory: `src/models`
+- Directory: `glupredkit/models`
 - Base Class: `BaseModel`

+The method `process_data` in `base_model.py` handles addition of time-lagged features, removal of NaN values and other library- or model-specific configurations for the model data input format.

 #### Evaluation Metrics
-Refers to different 'scores' to describing the accuracy of the predictions of a blood glucose prediction model.    - Directory: `src/metrics`
+Refers to different 'scores' to describing the accuracy of the predictions of a blood glucose prediction model.
+- Directory: `glupredkit/metrics`
 - Base Class: `BaseMetric`

 #### Evaluation Plots
 Different types of plots that can illustrate blood glucose predictions together with actual measured values.
-   - Directory: `src/plots`
+- Directory: `glupredkit/plots`
 - Base Class: `BasePlot`

 Remember to adhere to our coding and documentation standards when contributing!